A man wearing a suit signing a contract with a pen

 Bank Guarantee vs. Surety Bond: Which is Better?

-When it comes to mitigating financial risks, both surety and bank bonds have their time and place.
-The best way to compare them is across several categories:
+When it comes to mitigating financial risks, both surety and bank bonds have their place.
+For larger corporations, the choice often hinges on working capital and corporate finance strategies.

 Surety Bond Bank Guarantee